FernandoJRS/vit-neural-structured-learning-violence-anomaly-detection/README.md

 ## Vision Transformer Featured Model For Training.

-El modelo que usamos para realizar es un Vision Transformer (ViT).
-El modelo preentrenado que usamos en los scripts de este repositorio puede descargarse desde el siguiente enlace:
+The model we use to make is a Vision Transformer (ViT).
+The pre-trained model that we use in the scripts in this repository can be downloaded from the following link:

   Link: https://tfhub.dev/sayakpaul/vit_s16_fe/1

-Para la correcta ejecución de los scripts, debe descargarse el modelo ViT y cargarlo mediante la ruta relativa en el script que se desea ejecutar.
-El proceso se describe en detalle al final de este documento.
+For the correct run of the scripts, the ViT model must be downloaded and loaded using the relative path in the script to be run.
+The process is described in detail at the end of this document.

 ## Datasets

-Los datasets utilizados en este proyecto son NTU CCTV-Fights, UBI_Fights, XD-Violence y UCF_Crime. <br/>
+The datasets used in this project are NTU CCTV-Fights, UBI_Fights, XD-Violence, and UCF_Crime. <br/>

-Las rutas de los datasets usados son las siguientes:
+The paths of the datasets used are the following:

   NTU CCTV-Fights: https://rose1.ntu.edu.sg/dataset/cctvFights/ <br/>
   UBI_Fights: http://socia-lab.di.ubi.pt/EventDetection/ <br/>